Zggis/dobby/README.md

 Most of Dobby's operations are done using the MKVToolNix suite which cannot be hardware accelerated.
 There is one operation that uses FFMPEG to scan the active area of a video file in 4 sample locations.
 This operation is compatible with hardware acceleration.
 I have tested it using NVIDA GPU by setting HWACC to '-hwaccel cuda' and including '--runtime=nvidia' in the extra docker run parameters.

 ### FAQ
+**Question:** Does it work for movies?

+**Answer:** Right now Dobby only officially supports TV Shows, though if you get clever and rename your movies with matching SXXEXX keys in the title Dobby will attempt to merge them.
+I have found there is far more inconsistency with movie files since you often have versions that are different lengths, or different borders (IMAX).
+Dobby checks for these discrepancies between the Dolby Vision and HDR files and will fail a job if it cannot validate the files are the same.
+So if you attempt this do it with caution.
+I will try to add movie support in the future.
+##
-**Question:** Why is it called Dobby?
+**Q:** Why is it called Dobby?

-**Answer:** Because my Unraid server is named 'Dumbledore' and my WiFi is named 'Hogwarts' I have a theme to maintain.
+**A:** Because my Unraid server is named 'Dumbledore' and my WiFi is named 'Hogwarts' I have a theme to maintain.

 ##
 **Q:** How does it create Dolby Vision data?